GSA/digitalgov.gov/content/posts/2014/07/2014-07-01-multilingual-digital-content.md

 ## Resources

-* [Sample Video Editorial and Accessible Guidelines](https://s3.amazonaws.com/digitalgov/_legacy-img/2014/07/Accessibility-Editorial-Guidelines-for-YouTube.doc) (MS Word, 56 kb, 2 pages, August 2012)—GobiernoUSA.gov and USA.gov developed these guidelines as a roadmap for producing and submitting videos.
+* [Sample Video Editorial and Accessible Guidelines](https://s3.amazonaws.com/digitalgov/_legacy-img/2014/07/Accessibility-Editorial-Guidelines-for-YouTube.doc) (MS Word, 56 kb, 2 pages, August 2012)—[USAGov en Espa&#241;ol](https://www.usa.gov/espanol/) (_formerly known as GobiernoUSA.gov_) and [USA.gov](https://www.usa.gov/) developed these guidelines as a roadmap for producing and submitting videos.
 These guidelines agree with the principles and best practices that guide our YouTube channels.
 * [Multilingual Community of Practice]({{< link "multilingual.md" >}} "Multilingual Community of Practice")—Join this group to share ideas, challenges, and government in Spanish, provides a list of agency names in Spanish and links to each agency&#8217;s Spanish Web pages and contact information.
 * [Lep.gov](http://www.lep.gov/)—Sponsored by the Federal Interagency Working Group on Limited English Proficiency, this website helps agencies meet requirements of Executive Order 13166 regarding language access.
 * [Language Data by Region](http://arcgis.mla.org/mla/)—The Modern Language Association has created a language map that shows where speakers of 33 languages live in the United States.